|

 Example of Date Picker used in a form

 Users can select a date from a calendar which is easy to use.
 This also ensures that all dates are formatted in the same way and there is no confusion.
+The date picker can be added as many times as required to a form.

 File Upload